 Great Room Tour

 The great room in our house is not huge by any means, but very functional and central.
 The vaulted ceilings make the space feel larger than it is and the skylights help to welcome lots of natural light.
 We added faux cedar beams on the ceilings to create a more dramatic.
 The fireplace was completely redone (see “Before” pictures at the bottom of the page) and the walls surrounding this room were knocked down to create the open concept feel throughout this floor.
 We decided not to make the TV the focal point of the room, but instead placed it on a side wall above the TV console.
 A funny story about this console is that I originally bought it as a buffet hutch for the dining room.
 It was pretty pricey but I really loved the piece.
 Well, a few months after I bought it we decided to knock down the wall that it was going to go on in the dining room!
 Thankfully, we were able to find a place for it under the TV and it fits perfect in the great room.
-Enjoy looking around!
+On my Amazon board, I have linked out other very similar ones that I love :) Enjoy looking around!

 The chandelier was the first piece that I knew I had to have for this house!
 The rest of the design of this floor all tied into the chandelier.
 It is the Vintage Camino Chandelier from Restoration Hardware.
 This one is the 50” and in the Iron finish.
 There are a lot of lookalikes on the market for MUCH less, but I was pretty set on this exact one.
 We had a little snafu after the electrician drilled the hole in the beam for the chandelier.
 The hole was in the exact center of the beam (and room) and once we put the chandelier up we realized that it was hanging WAY too low.
 Everyone would bump their heads on it.
 I was really upset because I was not going to give up this chandelier that easily.
 We came up with an idea to fill that hole and make another one further up the beam at a better height.
 It was off center which I thought would really bother me, but it really doesn’t at all.
 I am so glad we kept it and made it work- I really love it in this space!